TeamTuringCOS301/Backend/README.md

 A file named `config.json` must be created.
 See [`config.template.json`] for an example.
-To set up the servers referenced in this file, see the following sections.
+See the following sections for more information on what is required.
 To start the server, run:

 ```